ISF Environmental Rules & Guide Lines

 ISF Environmental Guide Lines

-Rules finalized for voluntary certification in the sport events to share with:
+Rules finalised for voluntary certification in sport events to share with:

 a) outdoor sports international federations and UIAA

-b) organizers of international events and multi-sport races, mountain and protected areas
+b) organisers of international events and multi-sport races held in mountain and protected areas.

-Sports federations, associations and organizations must observe, circulate and promote the following points during the events and at the briefing:
+Sports federations, associations and organiSations must observe, circulate and promote the following points during the events and at the briefing:

-- To Invite the athletes (or users) before and during the race to adopt an ecological behavior such as:
+- To invite the athletes before and during the race to adopt ecological behaviour such as:

 – The careful management of their trash and to respect the flora and fauna.